NikKowPHP/mi/src/content/book/en/chapters/chapter-14.md

 A conductor must design a system where safety is the natural output.

 1.  **Model the practice of calibrated vulnerability (Chapter 6):** Safety starts at the top.
 The fastest way to create it is for the leader to admit fault.
-2.  **Systematize SCARF Rewards:** Design routines to reward the social brain (e.g., beginning debriefs by having each person share one thing they are proud of to reward Status).
+2.  **Systematize SCARF Rewards:** Design routines to reward the's social brain (e.g., beginning debriefs by having each person share one thing they are proud of to reward Status).
 3.  **Frame Work as Learning, Not Performing:** When a mistake happens: *Do ask:* *"What did we learn from this, and how can we use that learning to make our next experiment better?"* (Frames work as discovery).
 4.  **Distribute Competence with a Shared Language:** Give your team a shared, non-judgmental language ("SCARF," "amygdala hijack").
 This creates a powerful shortcut to empathy and leads to a self-tuning orchestra.